 The Selection of Recipients and Determination of the Scholarship Amount

-Employees of UCB and their immediate family members are not eligible for this scholarship.
-Additionally, immediate family members of healthcare professionals who directly or indirectly influence the prescribing of epilepsy medications are not eligible to apply.
-Use of UCB products is not considered and does not increase your chances of winning.
 Selection of recipients will be at the sole discretion of the judges chosen by UCB.
 A panel of medical professionals and patient advocates from across the country will select the scholarship recipients.
 Use of UCB products is not considered and does not increase your chances of winning.
-After a winner's educational enrollment has been verified for the fall 2014 semester, the scholarship check will be made payable and mailed directly to the educational institution in July 2014.
+After a winner's educational enrollment has been verified for the fall 2016 semester, the scholarship check will be made payable and mailed directly to the educational institution in July 2016.
 Scholarship amounts will be up to $5,000 to cover the recipient's tuition and/or educational materials expenses.
 However, if a student does not have a minimum of $5,000 ($10,000 for the Epilepsy Leader recipients) in educational expenses owed for his/her schooling, the scholarship amount will only cover the remaining amount.
-If upon contacting an applicant UCB learns he/she does not have any remaining costs owed to the academic institution, he/she will not longer be eligible for the scholarship.
+If upon contacting an applicant UCB learns he/she does not have any remaining costs owed to the academic institution, he/she will no longer be eligible for the scholarship.

 - Sections of the application will need to be completed by the applicant, a parent/guardian